John-Abbott-College/4A8-Notes/TeamPolicies.md

 - **Dealing with non-cooperative team members:**

-  If a team member refuses to cooperate on an assignment, his/her name should not be included on the completed work.
+  If a team member refuses to cooperate on an assignment, their name should not be included on the completed work.
 If the problem persists, the team should meet with the instructor so that the problem can be resolved, if possible.
-If the problem still continues, the cooperating team members may notify the uncooperative member in writing that he/she is in danger of being fired, sending a copy of the memo to the instructor.
-If there is no subsequent improvement, they should notify the individual in writing (copy to the instructor) that he/she is no longer with the team.
-The fired student should meet with his/her instructor to discuss options.
+If the problem still continues, the cooperating team members may notify the uncooperative member in writing that they are in danger of being fired, sending a copy of the memo to the instructor.
 Similarly, students who are consistently doing all the work for their team may issue a warning memo that they will quit unless they start getting cooperation, and a second memo quitting the team if the cooperation is not forthcoming.
-Students who get fired or quit must either find another team willing to add them as a member or get zeroes for the remaining assignments.
+Students in danger of being fired or quitting should meet with the instructor.

 - **Policy on absences**